sollygit/Cosmos.API/Cosmos.FunctionsApp/readme.md

 # TimerTrigger - C<span>#</span>

-The `TimerTrigger` makes your functions executed on a schedule.
+The `TimerTrigger` makes your functions executed on a given schedule.
 This sample demonstrates a simple use case of calling your function every 5 minutes.

 ## How it works